-D eferred

-R Revenue
+Deferred Revenue

-Deferred revenue, beginning of year - June 30, 2021 \$ 25,623
+Balance as of June 30, 2021 \$ 25,623

-Additions 4,481
+Additions 753

-Revenue recognized (19,335)
+Revenue recognized (8,057)

+Balance as of December 31, 2021 \$ 18,319

+Deferred Revenue

-Deferred revenue, end of period - June 30, 2022 10,769
+Balance as of June 30, 2022 \$ 10,769

-Additions 681
+Additions 1,348

-Revenue recognized (4,111)
+Revenue recognized (7,975)

-Deferred revenue, end of period - September 30, 2022 \$ 7,339
+Balance as of December 31, 2022 \$ 4,142

-As of September 30, 2022, approximately \$8,109 of revenue is expected to be recognized from remaining performance obligations for customer contracts.
-The Company expects to recognize revenue on approximately \$7,410 of these remaining performance obligations over the next 12 months with the balance recognized thereafter.
+As of December 31, 2022, approximately \$4,450 of revenue is expected to be recognized from remaining performance obligations for customer contracts.
+The Company expects to recognize revenue on approximately \$3,841 of these remaining performance obligations over the next 12 months with the balance recognized thereafter.

 On July 29, 2019, the Company entered into an arrangement with Customer A whereby it agreed to provide a \$5,000 marketing development payment once the roll out phase was completed, which occurred on June 4, 2020, with the payment coming due on July 4, 2020.
 This payment is treated as an offset to revenue recognized under the contract over 4 years and interest accrues on the unpaid balance at a rate of 12% per annum.
 The payment due on July 4, 2020 was not paid by the Company.
-During the three months ended September 30, 2022 and 2021, the Company had incurred \$0 and \$170 of interest expense, respectively.
+As of December 31, 2022 and June 30, 2022, the Company had incurred \$0 and \$170 of accrued interest expense, respectively.

 On September 29, 2021, the Company entered into a settlement agreement with Customer A regarding the payment of a \$5,000 marketing development payment and related accrued interest to be made to the customer and \$2,000 in handheld services to be provided to the customer under a previous contract.
 Through the settlement agreement, the Company agreed to provide certain alternative installation and replacement services with a value of \$2,000 and cover expenses on behalf of the customer related to a liquid ingress issue resulting from COVID-19 of \$3,333.
 The liquid ingress issue was a result of the Company's devices failure primarily due to the use of extremely strong commercial disinfectant solutions by the Company's customers to clean the hardware devices as a mandatory precaution protocol due to COVID-19.
 In return, the customer agreed to reduce the payment to be made from \$5,000 to \$3,200, waive the related accrued interest of \$805 and no longer request a refund on a \$2,000 payment it had previously made for handheld services.
 Of the amounts, \$2,879 was accounted for as contra-loss on infrequent product repairs, \$2,434 as a reduction to accounts payable for the principal and accrued interest owed, \$274 as a reduction to deferred revenue, and \$171 as prepaid interest as of and for the fiscal year ended June 30, 2021.
-Subsequently, \$171 interest expense was recognized against the prepaid interest balance, \$3,200 was recognized as a reduction to accounts payable for the payment of the outstanding marketing development amount in October 2021 and \$252 and \$32 was recognized as revenue relating to the installation and replacement services provided as part of the contract modification as of and for the three months ended September 30, 2022 and 2021, respectively.
+Subsequently, \$171 interest expense was recognized against the prepaid interest balance, \$3,200 was recognized as a reduction to accounts payable for the payment of the outstanding marketing development amount in October 2021.
+Revenue relating to the installation and replacement services provided as a part of the contract modification was \$99 and \$351 for the three and six months ended December 31, 2022, respectively, and \$322 and \$354 was recognized as revenue relating to the installation and replacement services provided as part of the contract modification for the three and six months ended December 31, 2021.
 The Company will continue to offset revenue recognized based on the original \$5,000 marketing development fund.